mwalbeck/docker-getgrav/README.md

 ## Tags

-* latest
+* latest (currently 1.7)
+* latest-prod (currently 1.7-prod)
 * 1.6
 * 1.6.*
+* 1.6-prod
+* 1.6.*-prod
 * 1.7
 * 1.7.*
+* 1.7-prod
+* 1.7.*-prod

 ## Usage

 This is purely php-fpm based image, which means you need another container to act as the webserver, I recommend nginx.
 For a nginx config to use with GRAV, you can have a look at the [GRAV documentation](https://learn.getgrav.org/17/webservers-hosting/servers/nginx)

 GRAV is by default installed into /var/www/html where you will find all the folders from a normal GRAV install.
-By default the container is run as user www-data with id 33.
+A user has been created in container with a default id of 33 (same as www-data).

 To provide your site data to the container simply do use a volume mount to the desired folder.
 You can see the docker-compose example at the bottom for an example with volume mount and nginx webserver.